 There is so much need for this group of girls as Daniel and fellow Sonrise caregivers pour themselves out to grow them into wonderful young ladies.
 We encourage you to come for a visit.
 These wonderful girls will reach out and hug and not let go.
 Their smiles are very contagious and will ever be imprinted on your mind and heart.

-Our girls love to sew & they make beautiful products.
-But most importantly they are learning a skill that is going to benefit them throughout their lives.
+Our girls love to sew, and they make beautiful products.
+But most importantly, they are learning a skill that is going to benefit them throughout their lives.

 There are many needs that arise as we are in the process of clearing land and constructing a larger home for the girls.
 Click here to contribute toward these needs.

 We offer several levels of monthly support: $30, $60, $90 and $120.
 Click on the link below their story "Click Here to Sponsor."

 To our Current Sponsors and any others that want to sponsor one of our girls: If you are currently sponsoring a child, but your PayPal subscription has been terminated because of an inactive credit card number or for other reasons, please click here to initiate a new sponsorship subscription.